 A tropical wonderland

 But wait, there's more!
-Pristinely preserved colonial villages (Ouro Prêto, Tiradentes, Paraty, Olinda), scenic national parks (Lençóis-Maranhenses, Chapada Diamantina, Chapada dos Veadeiros (whc.unesco.org/en/list/1035), Chapada dos Guimarães), idyllic tropical islands (Ilha Grande, Ilhabela, Ilha de Santa Catarina, Morro de São Paulo, Boipeba, Ilha do Mel) and an even longer list of diverse regional cuisine and culture, from the African-fuelled state of Bahía to the heavily German and Italian-influenced states of Santa Catarina and Rio Grande do Sul, all unite in a seductive marriage that ticks off a traveller's wishlist.
+Pristinely preserved colonial villages (Ouro Prêto, Tiradentes, Paraty, Olinda), scenic national parks (Lençóis-Maranhenses (parquelencois.com.br), Chapada Diamantina, Chapada dos Veadeiros (whc.unesco.org/en/list/1035), Chapada dos Guimarães), idyllic tropical islands (Ilha Grande, Ilhabela, Ilha de Santa Catarina, Morro de São Paulo, Boipeba, Ilha do Mel) and an even longer list of diverse regional cuisine and culture, from the African-fueled state of Bahía to the heavily German and Italian-influenced states of Santa Catarina and Rio Grande do Sul, all unite in a seductive marriage that ticks off a traveler's wishlist.

 Brazil is home to extensive air and bus networks.
-The country's major domestic airlines include Tam (www.tam.com.br), Gol (www.voegol.com.br), Azul (www.voeazul.com.br) and Avianca (www.avianca.com).
-Most visitors arrive at Antônio Carlos Jobim International Airport (Galeão; www.aeroportogaleao.net/en) in Rio de Janeiro or Aeroporto Internacional de Guarulhos (GRU Airport; www.aeroportoguarulhos.net/en) in São Paulo, but there are also international arrivals in Brasília, Fortaleza, Natal, Recife, Salvador, Belo Horizonte and Porto Alegre, among others.
-Flights are expensive, though competition-spawned megasales are common and, if you are covering a lot of ground, a Brazil Airpass is your new best friend.
-Miami-based BR Online Travel (BROL; www.brol.com) specialises in passes, which are available only to foreign visitors.
+The country's major domestic airlines include Latam (latam.com), the re-branded offering from the recent merger of Lan and Tam Airlines; Gol (voegol.com.br), Azul (voeazul.com.br) and Avianca (avianca.com).
+Most visitors arrive at Antônio Carlos Jobim International Airport (Galeão; aeroportogaleao.net/en) in Rio de Janeiro or Aeroporto Internacional de Guarulhos (GRU Airport; aeroportoguarulhos.net/en) in São Paulo, but there are also international arrivals in Brasília, Fortaleza, Natal, Recife, Salvador, Belo Horizonte and Porto Alegre, among others.
+Flights are expensive, though competition-spawned mega-sales are common and, if you are covering a lot of ground, a Brazil Airpass is your new best friend.
+Miami-based BR Online Travel (BROL; brol.com) specializes in passes, which are available only to foreign visitors.

-Itapemirim (www.itapemirim.com.br) and Cometa (www.viacaocometa.com.br) are two of the biggest and best bus companies.
-For a national database of bus routes, try Busca Ônibus (www.buscaonibus.com.br).
-Fares begin around R$8 to R$10 per hour for the cheapest services and rise from there in price and comfort level.
+Itapemirim (itapemirim.com.br) and Cometa (viacaocometa.com.br) are two of the biggest and best bus companies.
+For a national database of bus routes, try Busca Ônibus (buscaonibus.com.br) or ClickBus (clickbus.com.br), the latter accepting international credit cards and PayPal for payments.
+Fares begin around R$10 to R$12 per hour for the cheapest services and rise from there in price and comfort level.

 Brazil receives a lot of bad press about its violence and high crime rate but the country is generally safe for tourists.
 That said, extra precaution should be taken in major urban areas, Rio de Janeiro, Recife and São Paulo in particular.